tetrogem/steplo/README.md

 cargo run -- -h
 ```

-See additional documentation on all of Steplo's language features here: https://steplo.tetro.dev/
+See additional documentation on all of Steplo's language features in the Steplo book 👉 [steplo.tetro.dev](https://steplo.tetro.dev)